Alro10/clustering-course/EFC1/Q1/README.md

 # EFC1 (First list of clustering problems)
-This folder containts the python implementation for list of problems.
+This folder containts the python implementation for the first list of problems.